Rail-only: A Low-Cost High-Performance Network for Training LLMs with Trillion Parameters: Evaluation

-For the smaller GPT-146B model, the performance gain of increasing HB domain size is higher than that of GPT-1T.
-Providing an HB domain of size eight realizes a $50.6\%$ performance gain compared to the HB domain of size one, while increasing the HB domain size from 8 to 256 further achieves a $39.1\%$ gain.
-We reveal that smaller LLMs incur more communication overhead when distributed to the same cluster than larger models.
+For a smaller GPT-146B model, shown in Figure~\ref{fig:iter_time_dom_sz}b, the marginal gain of increasing HB domain size is higher than that of GPT-1T.
+Providing an HB domain of size eight reduces the iteration time by $43.3\%$ compared to the HB domain of size one, while increasing the HB domain size from 8 to 256 further achieves a $30.6\%$ reduction in iteration time.
+The more significant marginal gain for smaller LLMs incurs more communication overhead when distributed to the same cluster than larger models.
 This effect arises from how computation and communication costs scale as LLM grows.
-As the analysis in Section~\ref{sec:sys-model} suggests, the communication requirement increases linearly with the model's hidden size and sequence length.
+The communication requirement increases linearly with the model's hidden size and sequence length.
 On the other hand, the model FLOPs increase quadratically with these two parameters, as indicated by previous work~\cite{narayanan2021efficient}.

-However, in both GPT models, the performance achieved with an HB domain size of 256 is nearly optimal.
-Compared to the ideal case, GPT-146B with an HB domain of 256 is $8.9\%$ slower, while GPT-1T is $1.3\%$ slower in this case.
-We argue that the current GH200 supercomputer, with an HB domain of size 256, is well-suited to the demands of LLM training today, especially as LLMs get larger.
-At the same time, prospective technological advancements augmenting this size will further benefit the training performance, especially for smaller models, reducing the training iteration time closer to the ideal case without requiring any-to-any connectivity in the network across HB domains. \looseness=-1
+Therefore, we conclude that the optimal HB domain size depends on the size of the GPT model.

-\subsection{Impact of HB Domain and Network Bandwidth}
+\subsection{Impact of HB domain and Network Bandwidth}